 Before you drive off, please familiarise yourself with the motorhome and read this owners' handbook.
-This will help you to obtain the maximum pleasure from your vehicle and avoid endangering yourself and others.
+This will help you to obtain the maximum pleasure from your vehicle and avoid endangering yourself and others and the Peugeot user handbook also supplied with your motorhome.

-Additional information and detailed appliance instruction manuals are also contained in vour Owner's Information Pack.
+Additional information and detailed appliance instruction manuals are also contained in your Owner's Information Pack.

 Your new Elddis motorhome has been designed as a recreational vehicle and is intended for recreational use only.
 It is not intended for business use or for permanent habitation.
 Elddis accepts no liability if the motorhome is used for any purpose other than recreational/holiday use.
-Any other use other than recreational/holiday use will invalidate your warranty.
+Any use other than recreational/holiday use will invalidate your warranty.

-Please note: All Elddis motorhomes are classified as Grade 2 and therefore meet with the thermal insulation and heat levels for specific climatic conditions as specified within the British and European Standard BS EN 1646 part 1.
+Please note: All Elddis motorhomes are classified as Grade 3 and therefore meet with the thermal insulation and heat levels for specific climatic conditions as specified within the British and European Standard BS EN 1646 part 1.